 The lamp illuminated the screen from behind, and people could move little figurines around for theatrical performances.
 With added music and sound effects, the performance was made more entertaining.

 These ancient dramas or comedic cartoons even appeared in color.
 Color could be transposed depending on the strength of the light of the lamp.
 If the figurine was translucent and colored, the color was displayed in the shadow image on the screen.

 One can imagine that stone-age people sat next to campfires and watched stories played out on rock walls by shadows cast by using their hands or figurines.

 It is said that the Mongols who conquered China in the 13th century liked to watch shadow plays in their camps.
-They took the entertainment with them, and it became a popular entertainment in the Ottoman Empire that arose later in the western part of their territory.
+They took the entertainment with them, and it became a popular entertainment in the Yuan Empire of the 13th century.

-Nowadays, plastics, computer controlled lightning and machinery, and modern paint and dyes allow performers to produce bright and colorful shadow figures.
+Nowadays, performers use plastics, computer controlled lightning and machinery, and modern paint and dyes to produce bright and colorful shadow figures.
 They can produce images that are controlled by computers, and these can be used for animation and entertainment effects in shows.
-It is hard for shadow puppeteers to compete with modern entertainment technologies, but some of them are using modern materials and adopting technology to help stage interesting entertainment in China.
+It is difficult for shadow puppeteers to compete with modern entertainment technologies for an audience, but some of them are using modern materials and adopting technology to help stage interesting entertainment in China.

 There are modern shadow puppet shows that you can see in cities around China.
 The more famous ones include:

 - China Puppet Theater (中国木偶剧院 Zhōngguó Mù'ǒu Jùyuàn) is at 1 Anhuaxili, Beisanhuan Lu, Chaoyang District, Beijing. 朝阳区北三环路安华西里甲1号.
 For particular shows or for booking tickets and to find out what is playing, let us help you with the travel arrangements.
 We are only a click away.
 Contact us.